You can translate the content of this page by selecting a language in the box below:

 We want to hear from you

-We want to hear from nearby residents, businesses and developers to check we are on the right track, whether there are other options we should consider and to confirm the top priorities to include within the draft Highpoint Parking Plan.
+We want to hear from nearby residents, businesses and developers to check we are on the right track, whether there are other options we should consider and to understand top priorities.

 Your feedback will help inform a draft Highpoint Parking Plan, which will be shared for further community feedback.